• Menu

 Q. If I want to arrive prior to the start of the tour or stay on beyond the last day, can you book additional hotel nights for me?

 A. If you plan to arrive into Finland prior to the tour start date or depart after the tour’s last day, we can make some hotel recommendations for you, but you will get better deals by booking them on your own either through a third-party booking site or directly with the hotel.
-Note that there is not much to do in Kittilä, so you may want to spend additional time in Helsinki or elsewhere.
+Note that there is not much to do in Kittilä or the nearby town of Levi, so you may want to spend additional time in Helsinki or elsewhere.

 Q. What is the best way to depart after the tour?

-A. Currently, there are departure flights out of Kittilä at 9:00 a.m., 1:40 p.m., 6:30 p.m. and 11:00 p.m.
-The recommended flight for our tour group departs Kittilä at 1:40 p.m. on January 20th.
-Breakfast will be served that morning and then transportation to Kittilä will leave the lodge at or just before 11 a.m. to catch the flight.
+A. There are typically departure flights out of Kittilä at 9:00 a.m., 1:40 p.m., 6:30 p.m. and 11:00 p.m.
+The recommended flight for our 2026 tour group is the departure out of Kittilä at 1:40 p.m. on January 31st.
+Breakfast will be served that morning and then we will leave the lodge for Kittilä Airport at the lodge’s check out time of 10 a.m.

 Q. How fit do I need to be to participate in this tour?

-A. You don’t need to have experience in any or all of the activities.
-However, to get the most out of this active adventure, consider having a base fitness level where you can hike about 4 – 5 hours a day for a few consecutive days.
+You don’t need to have experience in any or all of the activities.
+However, to get the most out of this active adventure, consider having a base fitness level where you can hike a few hours a day for a few consecutive days.

 There will be one or two guides available for each activity to help teach us (if need be) and provide feedback and guidance.